khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

 - Any step can be optional.
 - Users can return to a previous step through a visible **Back** button or the browser back button.
 - Users progress to the next page through a primary button with descriptive button text.
-- Progress is prevented and clear errors displayed if any required inputs are invalid.
 - Optional steps should additionally have a visible **Skip** button.
+- Progress is prevented and clear errors are displayed if any required inputs are invalid.
+- Users should easily be able to change their decisions during the process.
+For example, moving to step 2 will not trigger something that is unchangeable if they go back to step 1.
+If this cannot be done, include a warning that input cannot be changed once submitted.
+- Avoid `hidden` items being created or deleted in the background throughout the process, instead [provide feedback](/usability/saving-and-feedback) to the user so they are aware of what happens between steps.
 - All steps should be shown in the **Indicator** if the number of steps is determined from the start.
 For example, when signing up for a new account, user input does not impact the total number of steps, so all steps can be shown.
 - Only one step in the **Indicator** should be populated at a time if the number of steps is undetermined.
 For example, if user input removes a future step, only one step should be shown at once.
 This follows [progressive disclosure guidelines](/usability/progressive-disclosure) and ensures that conditional logic can work properly without impacting the user's ability to navigate to previous steps.
 - A confirmation dialog should be triggered if the user leaves the flow before they complete their process.
 Ideally, the progress would be saved so that when they return, they can pick up where they left off.
 If that is not possible, be sure to communicate they will lose all data they entered.
 - The last step should always contain a summary of all user selections so the user can review before submitting.
-- Users will trigger the process to initiate at the last step through the primary button.
-For example, if the user is filling out data to create a new GitLab account, they will use the primary button in the last step to create the account.
 - After triggering the process, the user should ideally be sent to the page where that object lives, so they can take action on what they created.
 If the object cannot be created immediately, still [provide feedback](/usability/saving-and-feedback) to the user by providing an estimated waiting time until the operation completes, if possible.

 ### Content